Ken-B1/Dist_Comp/README.md

 #################

 To run the code:
- - Load the p4food, p4food_war and p4food_ejb projects into netbeans
+ - Load the p4food, p4food_war and statistics_ejb projects into netbeans
-     -> A reference error will likely be shown.
-This can easily be solved using the resolve button

-- Our project uses mysql, so a mysql setup with working connection pools and data source (in glassfish) are nessecary) -> Our project is also tested using the sample derby database, but this database won't have prepopulated data -> A .sql file for creating and populating mysql can be found in the Database folder.
-Use the "referenceDatabase.sql" file
+ - Clean and build p4food, and run it
+ - Clean and build statistics_ejb and deploy it, in that order

+- Add the reference database to netbeans by copying it to the correct directory
 - Make sure that the persistence file references to the correct datasource.

 The project should now be runnable